Updated SEPTEMBER 2025

 Sounds Air flight into Napier arrives on 3 January 2020 operated by Pilatus PC12 ZK-PLB |

 On the 22nd of August 2020 Sounds Air announced its intention to start services between Wānaka and Christchurch using their Pilatus PC12 aircraft.
 Sounds Air CEO Andrew Crawford said tickets would be on sale from mid-September, with flights to commence from 2 November 2020.
 “This is fantastic news, not just for Sounds Air, but for the communities of Wānaka and Christchurch who have been so supportive of this proposed service.
 The survey we commissioned in June this year showed 90 percent support from the 3,600 respondents, which shows us that we have a ready market for this service."
-Sounds Air's Wanaka service got airborne on the 2nd of November 2020 with Pilatus PC12 ZK-PLV operating the first flight, S8 710, from Wanaka to Christchurch and the return service flight S8 711.
-Ten flights each week are operated as follows;
+Sounds Air's Wanaka service got airborne on the 2nd of November 2020 with Pilatus PC12 ZK-PLV operating S8 710, the first flight from Wanaka to Christchurch, and the return service flight S8 711.
+Ten flights each week were operated as follows;

 With the introduction of the Wanaka flights the Blenheim-Christchurch route was also strengthened with three return flights offered each weekday between the two centres.
-Sounds Air's reservation system shows a second flight being offered on a Saturday with "no seats available" and I imagine this will be operated if the the first flight is full.
-On Sunday evenings two Pilatus PC12s will operate the Christchurch to Blenheim 6.20pm service.
+At this time Sounds Air's reservation system showed a second flight being offered on a Saturday with "no seats available" and this was operated if the the first flight was full.
+On Sunday evenings two Pilatus PC12s operated the Christchurch to Blenheim 6.20pm service.

 Christchurch-Blenheim schedule effective 2 November 2020 |

-In February 2021 Sounds Air were continuing to rebuild their services after the Covid challenges of 2020.
-According to the airline's reservations systems the frequency of flights was returning to pre-Covid levels with the following frequencies...
+February 2021 saw Sounds Air continuing to rebuild their services after the Covid challenges of 2020.
+According to the airline's reservations systems at that time the frequency of flights was returning to pre-Covid levels with the following frequencies...

 Wellington to Blenheim - 39 per flights week